 The Structure of Information Networks

-The past decade has seen a convergence of social and technological
+The past two decades has seen a convergence of social and technological

 networks, with systems such as the World Wide Web characterized